This article is part of a larger series on How to Do Payroll.

 - Pay period: Depending on the state requirements, this can be the start and end dates, or the pay period end date only.

-- Hours worked: Not all states require the hours be listed on the pay stub, but it’s a best practice because you have to track the information to ensure overtime is paid correctly—for example, 40 hours regular plus six hours overtime equals 46 hours total in a pay period.
+- Hours worked: Not all states require the hours to be listed on the pay stub, but it’s a best practice because you have to track the information to ensure overtime is paid correctly.
+For example, 40 hours regular plus six hours overtime equals 46 hours total in a pay period.

-- Gross earnings: This includes hourly earnings, commission earnings, tips, and any earnings based on piecework—each type of earnings is typically shown as a separate line item on the pay stub.
+- Gross earnings: Gross pay includes hourly earnings, commission earnings, tips, and any earnings based on piecework—each type of earning is typically shown as a separate line item on the pay stub.

-- Required taxes: Include a line to show each of federal taxes, state taxes, unemployment taxes, local taxes (if any), as well as Social Security taxes deducted from employee earnings.
+- Required taxes: Include a line each to show federal taxes, state taxes, unemployment taxes, and local taxes (if any), as well as Social Security taxes deducted from employee earnings.